Northwestern Syria offensive (April–August 2019)

 The 2019 northwestern Syria offensive, codenamed "Dawn of Idlib" (فجر إدلب), was a military operation launched on 30 April 2019 by the Syrian Armed Forces and its allies against rebel groups in northwestern Syria during the Syrian civil war in a region known as "Greater Idlib", consisting of northwest Hama, southern Idlib and northeastern Latakia provinces.
-The government's main objectives were to open the M5 highway and to expel non-compliant militant groups, particularly the internationally proscribed al-Qaeda-linked group known as Hayat Tahrir al-Sham (HTS), from the 15–20 km demilitarized zone demarcated by Turkey and the Russian Federation at Sochi in 2018.
-The offensive was seen by both parties as crucial to the outcome of the war.
+The government's main objectives were to open the M5 highway and to expel non-compliant militant groups, particularly Hay'at Tahrir al-Sham (HTS), from the 15–20 km demilitarized zone demarcated by Turkey and Russia at Sochi in 2018.
+The offensive was seen by both parties as crucial to the outcome of the Syrian civil war.

 On 1 August 2019, the Syrian government declared that it would halt its operation on Idlib on the next day.
-In response, Tahrir al-Sham stated that the truce proved "the failure of the criminal regime’s military operation against the liberated north."
+In response, Hay'at Tahrir al-Sham stated that the truce proved "the failure of the criminal regime’s military operation against the liberated north."
 In response to HTS refusal to agree to a ceasefire, alongside HTS' refusal to comply with the parameters of the Sochi Agreement, the Syrian Army resumed the offensive on 5 August, capturing numerous villages and strategic hilltops in southern Idlib before seizing Khan Shaykhun and subsequently the entire rebel-held pocket in southern Idlib.

 During the course of the offensive, the Syrian and Russian air forces continually conducted airstrikes against rebel positions, while pro-government ground forces intensively targeted them with surface-to-surface missiles and heavy artillery on a daily basis.